-Thicker leashes are ideal for higher volume boards as they’re stronger, or also if you’re surfing bigger, heavier waves.
+Thicker leashes are ideal for higher volume boards (like fish) as they’re stronger, or also if you’re surfing bigger, heavier waves.

 For most surfers 6mm leash thickness (also know as comp leashes) are the ideal combination of strength and comfort, with 7mm options being the go to for most longboard leashes.

 - Light = 5mm thick, least amount of drag, but not as strong.

 - Comp – 6mm thick, balance of strength and performance (most recommended option)